Host: Impact Hub Global, Vienna Austria, Supervisors: Sarah Stamatiou Nichols (IHG), Michaela Trippl (Uni of Vienna)

 - Masters’ degree in social sciences, economics, geography or another discipline corresponding to the topic of the project

-- fluent in English, preferably good knowledge of German
+- Fluent in English, some knowledge of German preferred

 The fellow should contribute to the outreach of the project, especially by: